nOTpROGRAMMERr/test-ai/DEPLOYMENT.md

 # 🚀 Deployment Guide - Streamlit Community Cloud

-This guide will help you deploy your Test AI Recruitment app to Streamlit Community Cloud with authentication.
+This guide will help you deploy your Recruiter Copilot AI Recruitment app to Streamlit Community Cloud with authentication.

 ## 📋 Prerequisites